Frequently Asked Questions#

 Accounts#

-Can I add multiple teams to the same Grist account?#
+Can I add multiple teams to the same Grist login account?#

-1. New team site.
+New team site.
 If you’re looking to create a new team site, navigate to your personal site at docs.getgrist.com, then click on top-left site name (@your-name) to open a list of sites.
-Click on the “+ Create new team site”.
-In the pop-up, select a Free or Pro team site.
+Click on the ‘+ Create new team site’.
+In the pop-up, select the plan to use.

 Did you know?